 Durables vs. Non-Durables

-All types of soft PVC mug products are classified within the plastic industry as being either a durable or non-durable plastic good.
+All types of soft PVC cover mug products are classified within the plastic industry as being either durable or non-durable plastic goods.
 These classifications are used to refer to a product’s expected life.

 Products with a useful life of three years or more are referred to as durables.
 They include appliances, furniture, consumer electronics, automobiles, and building and construction materials.

-Products with a useful life of less than three years are generally referred to as non-durables.
-Common applications include packaging, trash bags, cups, eating utensils, sporting and recreational equipment, toys, medical devices and disposable diapers.
+Products with a useful life of fewer than three years are generally referred to as non-durables.
+Common applications include packaging, trash bags, cups, eating utensils, sporting and recreational equipment, toys, medical devices, and disposable diapers.

-Polyvinyl Chloride(PVC) has excellent transparency, chemical resistance, long term stability, good weather ability and stable electrical properties.
+Polyvinyl Chloride(PVC) has excellent transparency, chemical resistance, long-term stability, good weather ability, and stable electrical properties.
 Vinyl products can be broadly divided into rigid and flexible materials.
-Rigid applications are concentrated in construction markets, which includes pipe and fittings, siding, rigid flooring and windows.
-PVC’s success in pipe and fittings can be attributed to its resistance to most chemicals, imperviousness to attach by bacteria or micro-organisms, corrosion resistance and strengly.
+Rigid applications are concentrated in construction markets, which include pipe and fittings, siding, rigid flooring, and windows.
+PVC’s success in pipe and fittings can be attributed to its resistance to most chemicals, imperviousness to attack by bacteria or micro-organisms, corrosion resistance, and strength.